 As indicated in Section 3.0.3.3.4.1 (Vessels and In-Water Devices), the majority of the training activities include vessels.
 These activities could be widely dispersed throughout the Study Area, but would be more concentrated near naval ports, piers, and ranges.
 Navy training vessel traffic would be concentrated in the Northeast U.S. Continental Shelf Large Marine Ecosystem near Naval Station Norfolk in Norfolk, Virginia, and in the Southeast U.S. Continental Shelf Large Marine Ecosystem near Naval Station Mayport in Jacksonville, Florida.
 Amphibious landings would be restricted to designated beaches.
-Large vessel movement primarily occurs within the U.S. Exclusive Economic Zone, with the majority of the traffic flowing in a direct line between Naval Stations Norfolk and Mayport.
-Large marine ecosystems, as well as the Gulf Stream Open Ocean Area-specifically within the Northeast, Virginia Capes, Navy Cherry Point, Jacksonville, and Gulf of Mexico Range Complexes and anywhere in the Gulf of Mexico.
-Use of in-water devices is concentrated within the Virginia Capes Range Complex.
+Large vessel movement primarily occurs within the U.S. Exclusive Economic Zone, with the majority of the traffic flowing between Naval Stations Norfolk and Mayport.
+However, large vessel movement may also occasionally occur in any of the large marine ecosystems, as well as the Gulf Stream Open Ocean Area-specifically within the Northeast, Virginia Capes, Navy Cherry Point, Jacksonville, and Gulf of Mexico Range Complexes and anywhere in the Gulf of Mexico.
+Use of in-water devices is concentrated within the Virginia Capes, Jacksonville, and Navy Cherry Point Range Complexes.

 Because of the nature of vessel operation and intentional avoidance of bottom strikes, most shore and bottom habitats would not be exposed to vessel strikes but could be exposed to vessel disturbance by propeller wash.
 Groundings would be accidental and are rare.
-Amphibious vehicles are an exception, but only designated beaches that are naturally resilient to disturbance are used.
+Amphibious vehicles are an exception, but only designated beaches that are naturally resilient to disturbance would be used.
 Therefore, while vessels may affect shore and bottom habitats, adverse impacts are not likely.

 Shallow water habitats within the Study Area would have a very small potential to be exposed to vessel strikes.
 Vessels would pose little risk to habitats in the open ocean although, in coastal waters, currents from large vessels may cause resuspension of sediment.
-Vessels travelling at high speeds would generally pose more of a risk through propeller action in shallow waters.
+Vessels travelling at high speeds would generally pose more of a risk; however, the majority of high-speed vessels use jet propulsion instead of propellers, which reduces the chance of impact from propeller strikes.

 With the exception of amphibious operations, vessel disturbance and strikes affecting habitats would be extremely unlikely.
 Shallow-water vessels typically operate in defined boat lanes with sufficient depths to avoid propeller or hull strikes of bottom habitats.
-However, for some inland training activities the training areas outside of navigation channels may not have sufficient depth that it is avoidable.
+However, for some inshore training activities the training areas outside of navigation channels may not have sufficient depth to prevent contact with the bottom or resuspension of sediments.